Esg, Innovation and Compliance

 Human Rights Clause in Petrobras Contracts

-Petrobras has included a new human rights clause in all of its new service contracts.
+Petrobras has included a new human rights clause in all of its new goods and services contracts.
 Supplier companies commit to respecting human rights as established in the International Bill of Human Rights, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and other national and international instruments, as well as their subcontractors.

 The clause, resulting from several months of negotiation, includes the inclusion of underrepresented groups in contracts with over 80 people, equal pay between genders, protection for human rights defenders, as well as for indigenous and traditional peoples and communities, and the safeguarding of whistleblowers against retaliation in case of ongoing investigations.